reactjs/react.dev/src/content/reference/react-dom/server/renderToStaticMarkup.md

 * `renderToStaticMarkup` output cannot be hydrated.

 * `renderToStaticMarkup` has limited Suspense support.
-If a component suspends, `renderToStaticMarkup` immediately sends its fallback as HTML.
+If a Component suspends, `renderToStaticMarkup` immediately sends its fallback as HTML.

 * `renderToStaticMarkup` works in the browser, but using it in the client code is not recommended.
-If you need to render a component to HTML in the browser, [get the HTML by rendering it into a DOM node.](/reference/react-dom/server/renderToString#removing-rendertostring-from-the-client-code)
+If you need to render a Component to HTML in the browser, [get the HTML by rendering it into a DOM node.](/reference/react-dom/server/renderToString#removing-rendertostring-from-the-client-code)

 ---